AIIrondev/Chatsystem/README.md

 ## Target

 The Target of the Repository is the easy deployment and managment of a Chatsystem for every one.
+So you can as a Client, Just start a server or an old Computer that you

 ## Server